 Thus, R = 14.29%

-To learn more about other type of interest, visit BYJU’S – The Learning App and also refer some other Maths-related articles.
+To learn more about other topics in Maths, visit BYJU’S – The Learning App.